-What’s better than one puppy?
-Two puppies!
-Or…is it?
-Like any loving dog parent, you’ve likely heard of problems like littermate syndrome – which, in the long run, can harm their social development.
-So in this post, we’re going to cover everything you need for your new bundle (or bundles) of joy – including how to prevent an escape attempt.
-Let’s get started!
+Like any loving dog parent, you’ve likely heard of problems like littermate syndrome.
+Which, in the long run, can harm your puppies’ social development.
+So in this post, we’re going to cover everything you need for your new bundle (or bundles) of joy – plus what to do if one puppy leads to the other escaping.

 What exactly is “littermate syndrome”?
 Is it real?

-So when these two pups must be separated from each other even for a short time, they may:
+So when these two pups must be separated from each other even for a short time, they may bark, howl, or whine excessively, exhibit destructive behavior (like chewing your slippers or peeing around the house), or show extreme anxiety in new situations.

 At what age does littermate syndrome start?